Yes, Rankings Can Help, but…

 There is a way to use the multiplicity of perspectives to best advantage.
 But that way requires the reader to devote some time to understanding the different criteria and the weight attached to each.
 A few minutes can tell us a lot about a particular ranking and enable us to decide as individuals which aspects of that ranking can be useful to us.

-For example, the Forbes rankings emphasize student satisfaction, graduation rates, post-graduate success, and average student debt.
+For example, the Forbes rankings emphasize “outputs,” including student satisfaction, graduation rates, post-graduate success, and average student debt.
 Post-graduate success counts for a whopping 32.5 percent of the total.
 What is post-graduate success?
-Only half of it is in the form of pay; the other half is based on membership in Who’s Who?; on the number of alumni on the Forbes list of prominent corporate officers; and on the number of graduates who are top federal or state officials (added this year).
+Formerly, only half of it was in the form of pay; the other half was based on membership in Who’s Who?; on the number of alumni on the Forbes list of prominent corporate officers; and on the number of graduates who are top federal or state officials (added in 2012).

 The various world university rankings are reasonably good at pointing out which American universities have prominent research profiles in the world, and this is useful for consumers who are considering graduate schools or who want to engage in important research as undergraduates.
 On the other hand, these rankings do not provide a full portrait of more student-centered results, such as class size and graduation rates.

-Finally, regarding our own modest attempt to rank honors colleges and programs, we do not use faculty reputation as a metric unto itself, although faculty influence is reflected in other categories, as we have noted above.
-(We do list the best academic departments in each school; but we do not count them as a metric.)
-What we emphasize most is honors curriculum, especially its reach across four years.
+Regarding our own rating of honors colleges and programs in 2014, we did not use faculty reputation as a metric unto itself or selection stats, although faculty influence is reflected in other categories, as we have noted above.
+(We did list the best academic departments in each school; but we do not count them as a metric.)
+What we emphasized most was honors curriculum, especially its reach across four years; honors course range and type; actual class sizes; and actual graduation rates.

 Finally, and most important in the case of honors programs, please visit the program.
 If you use our rankings at all, please use them as the basis for questions rather than as a comprehensive answer.
 As with any ranking, it is only useful as it applies to your individual situation.